-A native to tropical Asia, air potato, Dioscorea bulbifera, was first introduced to the Americas from Africa.
-In 1905 it was introduced to Florida.
+Air potato was first introduced to the Americas from Africa and was introduced into Florida in 1905.
 Due to its ability to displace native species and disrupt natural processes such as fire and water flow, air potato has been listed as one of Florida’s most invasive plant species since 1993, and was placed on the Florida Noxious Weed List by the Florida Department of Agriculture and Consumer Services in 1999.Description

 Air potato can grow extremely quickly, roughly 8 inches per day.
 It typically climbs to the tops of trees and has a tendency to take over native plants.
-New plants develop from bulbils that form on the plant, and these bulbils serve as a means of dispersal.
+New plants develop from bulbils (aerial tubers) that form on the stem of the plant.
+The bulbils fall to the ground and serve as the primary means of dispersal.
 The aerial stems of air potato die back in winter, but resprouting occurs from bulbils and underground tubers.
-The primary means of spread and reproduction are via bulbils.
-The smallest bulbils make control of air potato difficult due to their ability to sprout at a very small stage.

 Prevention is a key step in the management of air potato.
-Bulbils are the primary mechanism of spread, and research has shown even minutely small propagules can sprout and form new plants.
-How these bulbils are spread is speculative, but it appears movement of contaminated brush, debris or soil is the primary mechanism.
-Mowers and other brush-cutting equipment may also disperse long distances, either through contaminated equipment or throwing of the bulbils during the mowing operation.
-Spread via birds and other animals may occur, but this has not been confirmed.
+Bulbils are the primary mechanism of spread and research has shown even minutely small bulbils can sprout and form new plants.
 Water is also a major means of dispersal, so care must be taken to first eliminate populations along water bodies where bulbils may be easily spread.
-In addition, extra time must be utilized after flood events, as spread may be extensive.Cultural